A quasi-star is born: formation and evolution of accreting quasi-stars as a pathway to Little Red Dots at non-zero metallicity: Conclusions

 \section{Conclusions}

 As a pathway to understand the physical origin of the rest-optical emission from LRDs, we have calculated stellar evolution models of rapidly accreting stars.
 We start from low mass-proto-stars that experience a net mass gain and follow their evolution until they become SMS and reach the GRI, which leads to the formation of so-called QS \citep[where a stellar envelope is supported by a central BH, see][]{begelman2006formation,begelman2008quasi}.
 We considered maximum mass gain rates of 0.001, 0.1 and 1~\Msun/yr, and metallicities from $Z=0$ to 0.01.
-We show that our scenario works independently of metallicity.
+We show that the evolutionary tracks of our models are independent of metallicity, as long as the mass gain history remains independent of metallicity.

 We are aware that the employed mass gain rates are in agreement with the mass-inflow rates onto simulated haloes from the cosmological simulations.
 For example, \citet{cenci2025little} reports inflow rates range from $\sim 10^{-3}$ to $\gtrsim1$~\Msun/yr at $z\simeq4$, which increase with higher redshifts.
 The mass growth threshold can also be reached in dense and compact forming massive star clusters with stellar surface densities similar to those estimated for LRDs (typically $>10^5$~\Msun\,pc$^{-2})$, where both gas-accretion and collisions can concur to the formation of SMS, with no limitation in terms of metallicity, contrary to the DCBH scenarios \citep[][and references therein]{2018MNRAS.478.2461G,2025MNRAS.543.1023L,2026arXiv260202702B,2025A&A...699A.223R}.